Sharks' Treasure: Production

 Wilde says he came up with the idea for the film in 1969 but could not raise the finance until Jaws.
 "I would rather have had the field to ourselves, without Jaws," he said.

 He called the film "a very down to earth treasure hunting story of today...
 It shows guys who get hooked on to a real find, hock everything they have, give up jobs...
 The characters and incidents are based on a lot of true accounts."

 Much of the film was shot near Bonaire in the Dutch Antilles.

 "It was the most dangerous picture I've ever worked on," said Wilde.
 "Working 70 feet underwater, surrounded by sharks, you're pressured by all sorts of possible hazards... but I was much more excited than I was afraid."

+Release

+The film opened in Florida through United Artists on April 18, 1975.
+It grossed $385,000 from about 100 screens in its opening weekend.

 Reception

 The Los Angeles Times called the film "crude, violent, energetic and usual."

 After seven weeks of release in three major markets in the United States, including California and Florida, the film had grossed $2 million.